camunda/camunda-tf-rosa/tmp/README.md

 ### 5. Log In to Clusters

-Log in to both clusters: you should keep each cluster in a dedicated terminal for ease of use
+Log in to both clusters.
+It is recommended to keep each cluster in a dedicated terminal for ease of use:
 ```bash
 # Login to Cluster 0
 rosa grant user cluster-admin --cluster="$CLUSTER_0" --user=kubeadmin